Rishabh-108/Projects/Mapty - geolocation API/README.md

 The live website for this project can be found here: [Mapty](https://mapty-rishabh.netlify.app/)

-🟢This is Mapty, an interactive map-based workout tracker that utilizes Leaflet.js for rendering maps and the geolocation API.
+🟢# This is Mapty, an interactive map-based workout tracker that utilizes Leaflet.js for rendering maps and the geolocation API.

 🟢Goal: This application allows cyclists and runners to view their workout history and record corresponding details.
 An interactive map and a workout sidebar are the core components of this application.
 The application provides an intuitive experience.